mpact-vzw/GoalioRememberMe/README.md

 How does it work
 ----------------

-This module adds an additional AuthenticationAdapter to the Process in ZfcUser.
+This module adds an additional AuthenticationAdapter to the Process in LmcUser.
 If any prior authentication is successful (i.e. the default) and the user requests to set a cookie, the adapter will do so and create the necessary updates in the DB to identify the cookie.